Nike-Inc/pterradactyl/examples/complex/README.md

 These different stacks could be effectively just copies of one another or could have overrides like in prod instance the size of the node or db might be different than the test account.\
 The above is a very typical setup where every account needs some common things and Prod and Test are slightly different from each other.\
 Now, its time you open up the examples directory and check out the structure for the simple project.\
-Lets checkout the state of the stack for team1 in the test accounts using the following command
+Lets checkout the state of the stack for teama in the test accounts using the following command

-`pt plan et-projecta0-uswest2.yaml`
+`pt plan at-projecta0-uswest2.yaml`

-- e - team1
+- e - teama
 - projecta - project
 - 0 - version of the stack
 - uswest2 - region of the deployment